-Still relatively undeveloped Kythnos retains its authenticity and life on the island carries on much has it has done for many years.
+Still relatively undeveloped, the island retains its authenticity and life on the island carries on much has it has done for many years.

 At Maroulas on the north-east coast of the island, excavations uncovered a Mesolithic settlement